Always spotted but rarely seen, meet the largest fish in the ocean.

 A whale shark’s mouth is about 1.5 m wide.
 Inside, they have rows of over 300 teeth, but they don’t use these teeth to eat because they’re filter feeders.

-While they are meat-loving carnivores, whale sharks do not attack humans.
-They are filter feeders and eat krill, crab and fish larvae, small schooling fish and jellyfish.
+Whale sharks eat krill, crab and fish larvae, small schooling fish and jellyfish.

 The whale shark is ovoviparous, meaning the female produces eggs that hatch insider her.